reichlab/docs.zoltardata/docs/Projects.md

 ![Project changes confirmation](img/confirm-project-changes.png "Project changes confirmation page")

 The diff function categorizes each change according to the type of change and what item it applies to.
 For example, the first change under **All changes** in the above screen shot is the editing of the project's "name" field.
-Another change is the third one in that list, which is the removal of the _unit_ named "location3".
+Another change is the third one in that list, which is the removal of the _unit_ abbreviated "loc3".
 Here are all the kinds of change that might be identified:

 - _OBJ_ADDED_: An item of a particular type will be added to the project.
-For example, adding a new unit named "location4".
+For example, adding a new unit abbreviated "loc4".
 - _OBJ_REMOVED_: "" will be removed "" from a project.
 Removing the target "pct next week", say.
 - _FIELD_EDITED_: An item's field will be set to a new value.
 For example, setting the "data_version_date" of the project's time zero named "2011-10-09".
 - _FIELD_ADDED_: Set an item's field that was not set before.
 Adding a "season_name" to the time zero "2011-10-16", say.